-- Satisfying the Minimum Funding Standard should not be interpreted as the Scheme being in a position to purchase identical benefits with an insurance company in the event of a winding up. - In making the above Statement, no account has been taken of any events that have taken place after 31 December 2020, other than those stated. - The actuarial work involved in the preparation of this statement complies with the guidelines set out by the Society of Actuaries in Ireland in ASP-PA 2.
-For the purposes of ASP-PA 2, the sole 'user' of this document is the Trustee.
+- It should be noted that satisfying the Funding Standard and Funding Standard Reserve should not be interpreted as the Plan being in a position to purchase identical benefits with an insurance company in the event of a wind up. - In making the above Statement, no account has been taken of any events that have taken place after 31 December 2024. - The actuarial work involved in the preparation of this Statement complies with ASP PA-2, published by the Society of Actuaries in Ireland.
+For the purposes of ASP PA-2, the sole "user" of this material is the Trustee of the Plan.